frank226399/haxball-hotsmall-challenge/docs/placeholder.md

 `targetStatsLosepoints` : count of points the player lose.

+`targetStatsBestrecord` : count of best winning record the player made

 ### onGameStart
 `redTargetID` : numberic ID of red team player `redTargetName` : name of red team player